andrew-jacobs/sb-6502/README.md

 Accessing some of these registers takes an extended period of time during which the microprocessor experiences clock stretching.

+### ACIA

+TBC

+### SPI65

+TBC

+### DS1318

+The DS1318 is a relatively simple real time clock chip that counts elapsed time and can generate a periodic interrupt at a configurable rate.
+Once enabled the sub-second counter in the DS1318 is incremented 4096 times per second.
+If the seconds portion of this value is the same as the that held in the alarm then an interrupt can be raised.

+A real DS1318 chip has the ability to generate a square wave output at different frequencies.
+This feature has not been emulated (as there are no spare pins to output it through).

 ## Firmware

 The PIC contains three 4K ROM images, one for each supported processor type, containing a simple boot monitor that allows you to examine and change the memory, download S19 records and execute code.

+### Memory Usage

 The monitor resides in the top 4K of memory from $F000 to $FFFF.
 The code needed to provide interrupt driven serial I/O is held in the area above the I/O registers (e.g. $FE40-$FFFF) and provides a set of entry points for user programs to call.